Poisson Multi-Bernoulli Mixtures for Sets of Trajectories: Properties of densities on sets of trajectories

-\subsection{Time marginalisation}
+\subsection{\tpmbm time marginalisation}

-Given a set of trajectories defined on a time interval, \emph{time marginalisation} is the process of marginalising states for particular times from the trajectories, such that only states related to a different time interval remain.
+Given a density on a set of trajectories defined on a time interval, time marginalisation is the process of marginalising states for particular times from the trajectories, such that only states related to a different time interval remain.